Attorneys for Stalking or Harassment TPO

 Clark County has three urban Justice Courts in the Las Vegas valley and eight non-urban Justice Courts in rural Clark County.
 The Justice Courts that hear a request for a stalking or harassment TPO in Clark County include Las Vegas, Henderson, North Las Vegas, Boulder Township, Bunkerville Township, Goodsprings Township, Laughlin Township, Mesquite Township, Moapa Township, Moapa Valley Township, or Searchlight Township.

 After considering the application, the judge in the Justice Court can issue Temporary Protective Orders Against Stalking and Harassment.
 If a request for an extension is filed, then a return hearing will be scheduled.
 We also represent clients that want to dissolve, extend or modify a stalking or harassment order for protection.

-If you need to file or need to defend yourself against a Temporary Protection Order for stalking, aggravated stalking or harassment, then contact an experienced attorney at Mills, Mills & Anderson.
+If you need to file or need to defend yourself against a Temporary Protection Order for stalking, aggravated stalking or harassment, then contact an experienced TPO attorney at Mills, Mills & Anderson.
 We represent clients in the Las Vegas Township Justice Court and the Justice Courts in the surrounding areas including North Las Vegas and Henderson.
 Call to schedule an office visit to discuss your case.

 Order for Protection Against Stalking or Harassment in Nevada

 An Application for Order for Protection Against Stalking or Aggravated Stalking alleges that the conduct of the “adverse party” constitutes stalking or aggravated stalking.
 No fee is charged for filing the application.
 The definition of stalking includes the actions of a neighbor, co-worker or friend.
 If the person who allegedly commits the act of violence is domestically related to the person filing, then a Protection Order Domestic Violence should be filed instead.